nikitavoloboev/data/macOS/apps/contacts.md

 I use Contacts app as a contact book of people I both know and people I am interested in.

 I use [this workflow](https://github.com/nikitavoloboev/small-workflows/tree/master/search-content) to quickly search through all my contacts.
-I add tags (i.e. the name of event we met at or person's skills/interests) to make both the searching and remembering who the person is or what he does easier.
+I add tags (i.e. the name of event we met at or person's skills/interests) to make both the searching and remembering who the person is or what he/she does easier.

 ![](https://i.imgur.com/YBtftqq.png)